 [list of competencies]

-Acquire earthquake information from specified providers and/or website/applications such as NEIC website and CISN Display
+Acquire earthquake information from specified providers and/or website/applications such as NEIC website and CISN Display.

-Apply earthquake source information to the predefined threshold table, factoring their limitations
+Apply earthquake source information to the predefined threshold table, factoring their limitations.

-Calculate tsunami travel times at nationally specific locations by running own application or acquiring them from the provider, noting their limitations
+Calculate tsunami travel times at nationally specific locations by running own application or acquiring them from the provider, noting their limitations.

-Understand how the scenario database is generated through pre-calculated tsunami forecast modelling
+Understand how the scenario database is generated through pre-calculated tsunami forecast modelling.

-Select from the scenario database the closest one to the current earthquake event and then make threat assessment
+Select from the scenario database the closest one to the current earthquake event and then make threat assessment.

-List the available sources of real-time sea level observations and use them to confirm tsunami and monitor its propagation across ocean
+List the available sources of real-time sea level observations and use them to confirm tsunami and monitor its propagation across ocean.

 3.3 Can perform all core activities in the National Tsunami Warning SOPs